czbiohub-sf/zebrahub-multiome-analysis/README.md

 ## Setting up the conda environments
 We used three conda environments listed below.
-- 1) basic scanpy environment
+- 1) basic scanpy environment for Figure 1 (scanpy, matplotlib, numpy, and pandas)
-- 2) seacell environment
+- 2) seacell environment for Figure 2 (see [SEACells](https://github.com/dpeerlab/SEACells) for how to set up the conda environments)
-- 3) celloracle environment
+- 3) celloracle environment for Figures 3 and 4 (see [CellOracle documentation](https://morris-lab.github.io/CellOracle.documentation/installation/index.html) for how to set up the conda environments)
-  4)

 ## Citation
 TBD